 Dr. Daniel is available for consultation regarding IEP/Plan 504 accommodations, high stakes testing accommodations, and Social Security Disability Insurance evaluations.

 Prior to becoming a psychologist Dr. Daniel attended Northern Arizona University, majoring in psychology and earning an accelerated three-year bachelor’s degree.
 After graduating, Dr. Daniel worked as a clinical case manager for the seriously mentally ill population within the greater Phoenix area, gaining valuable experience working with a challenging population and better understanding the needs of those with mental illness.
 Her clinical experience helped to prepare her for her graduate studies at Pepperdine University, where she earned a masters degree in clinical psychology, with emphasis in marriage and family therapy, followed by a doctorate in clinical psychology.
-She is presently in the process of obtaining a Post-Doctoral Masters of Clinical Psychopharmacology degree through New Mexico State University.
+She recently completed a Post-Doctoral Masters of Clinical Psychopharmacology degree through New Mexico State University.

 Dr. Daniel completed her pre-doctoral internship through the County of San Bernardino’s Department of Behavioral Health, an APA-accredited training program with emphasis on multiculturalism, severe and chronic mental illness, psychological assessment, and psychotherapy.
 Following completion of her doctorate, Dr. Daniel completed a two-year post-doctoral fellowship through St. Jude Medical Center/Fullerton Neuropsychological Services, gaining specialized training in neuropsychological assessment and rehabilitation psychology.